FezFamiliar/Web-Vulnerabilities/README.md

 ## Useful Number Theory Facts

-`If we have a few random multiples of n, with large probability their gcd will be equal to n`
+`If we have a few random multiples of n, with large probability their GCD will be equal to n`